gokuldc/techquest-estimator/README.md

 > **Username:** admin
 > **Password:** admin123
 >
-**Note:** For security, please navigate to the User Management settings and update your password immediately after your first successful login.
+*Note: For security, navigate to Organization Management to update your password immediately after first login.*
-## 🌐 Network Server Mode
-To allow other engineers on your local Wi-Fi/LAN to access the dashboard:
- 1. Open the **Server Manager** inside the app.
- 2. Assign a **Port** (Default: 3000).
- 3. Click **Start Server**.
- 4. Other users can navigate to http://[Your-IP]:3000 to access the Web Bridge.
-## 🛡 Security
+## 🛡 Security & Networking
- * **Preload Isolation:** Core database commands are never exposed to the frontend; they are mediated through a secure IPC bridge.
+ * **Preload Isolation:** Core database commands are mediated through a secure IPC bridge.
+ * **Network Server Mode:** Enable the "Web Bridge" to allow local Wi-Fi/LAN devices to access the dashboard via http://[Your-IP]:3000.
- * **Clearance Levels:** Integrated RBAC (Role-Based Access Control) with five levels of administrative clearance.
+ * **Clearance Levels:** Five levels of administrative clearance to protect sensitive financial and M-Book data.
 ## 📝 License & Copyright
 Built for internal use at engineering firms.
 Standard MIT license applies to the open-source core.
 **© 2026 gokuldc.
 All rights reserved.**